BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

 ## Test Out a Named Argument

-To learn what the names are for the arguments of a command, consult `bitcoin-cli help`.
+To learn what the names are for the arguments of a command, consult `bitcoin-cli help` for that command.
 It will list the arguments in their proper order, but will now also give names for each of them.

 For example, `bitcoin-cli help getbalance` lists these arguments: